Skip to main content

 Before you compare price, screen terms that can materially change whether a policy is usable for your work.
 Treat unclear wording as a no-go until it is resolved.

 Keep a one-page comparison note for each option.
-Minimum fields: insurer and product name, insured legal business name, your stated service description, quote date, insuring agreement summary, definitions checked, exclusions flagged, claims-made wording location, retroactive-date field, defense-cost note, consent-to-settle note, client contract insurance clauses to satisfy, open broker questions, and jurisdiction-specific requirements: insert after verification.
+Minimum fields: insurer and product name, insured legal business name, your stated service description, quote date, insuring agreement summary, definitions checked, exclusions flagged, claims-made wording location, retroactive-date field, defense-cost note, consent-to-settle note, client contract insurance clauses to satisfy, open broker questions, and any jurisdiction-specific requirements that still need verification.
 Insurance requirements are not universal, so confirm local rules rather than assuming one standard applies everywhere.

 Make the timing call early, but treat this as an internal triage workflow, not a legal or regulatory rule.
-The provided excerpt does not verify insurance-specific triggers.
+Leave any insurance-specific trigger unresolved until the source, jurisdiction, role, and verification date are recorded.

 Review these documents together before deciding: